Quick GuideFinCEN • Residential Real Estate (RRE)

 Why this matters

-Getting this together early helps prevent closing-day surprises.
+Getting this together early helps prevent closing-day surprises, especially when a buyer is using an LLC, corporation, partnership, or trust.

 📌